Kitsap Transit moves ahead on all-electric ferry

 Kitsap Transit moves ahead on all-electric ferryWritten by Nick Blenkey

 Kitsap Transit has taken another step forward with its plans for an all-electric ferry to operate on its Puget Sound services.
-It has now put out a request for information (RFI) from electrical systems integrators to help power the new all-electric, 150-passenger ferry.
+It has now put out a request for information (RFI) for electrical systems integrators to help power the new all-electric, 150-passenger ferry.
 Designed by Glosten, the vessel will operate on the Bremerton-Port Orchard and Bremerton-Annapolis foot ferry routes and will be based on the Glosten-designed hybrid-electric M/V Waterman, delivered by All American Marine in 2019.

 The Kitsap Transit electric ferry will feature a lightweight composite superstructure, an extremely efficient, wake-reducing hull form, and numerous updates to enhance the passenger and crew experience.